 Initially, 44,469 genes were analysed between infected neonate versus uninfected and infected adult versus uninfected.
 25,642 annotated genes were matched and used to determine any differentially expressed genes in each age group after removal of duplicate genes IDs.
 To determine specific interaction between adult infected versus neonate infected and adult uninfected versus neonate uninfected, a nested comparison was performed.

-Protein-protein interaction analysis was performed manually for identification of different pathways that were associated biological process.
+Protein-protein interaction analysis was performed manually for identification of different pathways that were associated with changes in particular biological processes.
 Additionally, a full list of differentially expressed genes was reviewed for those known to be involved in age related immune responses and functions of various immune pathways related genes across neonatal and adult cattle.

 Supplementary Figures and Tables